corrode/corrode.github.io/content/pro/_index.md

 </div>
 </div>

-<p class="pro-pricing-footer"><strong>Looking for team training or workshops instead?</strong> I help organizations go from prototype to production with.
+<p class="pro-pricing-footer"><strong>Looking for team training or workshops instead?</strong> I help organizations go from prototype to production.
  <a href="mailto:hi@corrode.dev?subject=Rust Team Training">Get in touch</a> to discuss your needs.</p>
 </div>
 </section>